0xFableOrg/roll-op/README.md

 alternative.
 However `rollop` is recommended, as it will guarantee it is run from the rollop repository and can be symlinked if required.

+IMPORTANT: The block explorer is not currently scoped to deployments — so it can only run for a deployment at a time from a `roll-op` repository.
+When switching between deployments or even redeploying within the same deployment, you must clean the explorer with `rollop clean-explorer` or `rollop explorer --clean`.

 ### Examples

 ```bash